 An Example: The Cost of a Missed Certification

 Suppose you have a $100,000 federal student loan balance.
 After finishing school, it takes you just over a year to find your first job.
 During this time, you are on an IDR plan, and your monthly payments are $0.
 If your interest rate is 5%, it means that you now owe your original $100,000 plus the $5,000 of interest.

 If you stay on the IDR plan, that $5,000 floats in limbo so long as you are enrolled in income-driven repayment.
 During this time, no interest accrues on that $5,000.
 The second you go off IDR, it is added to your balance.

-If you fail to re-certify on time, that $5,000 is immediately added to your $100,000 balance and you start paying interest on that interest.
+If you fail to re-certify on time, that $5,000 is immediately added to your $100,000 balance, and you start paying interest on that interest.
 If you fail to re-certify after that first year and then stay on IBR or PAYE for 10 years, the mistake will cost you approximately $2,500!
 If you have higher interest rates, loan balances, or take longer to pay off your loans; the cost of a failure to re-certify is even more expensive.

 Set up a reminder on every calendar you have.
-You can even email yourself in the future so that you don’t miss the deadline.
-Best yet, email your lender to find out the deadline for your next re-certification application.
+Better yet, email your lender to find out the deadline for your next re-certification application.
 When you do get the reminders, don’t ignore them.
 It is a really expensive mistake.